 Today’s day three and we’ve already starting things off with an immediate pee in the potty!
 Wish us luck!

 Updated: Keep reading!
-Here’s how days three through six went (spoiler alert: it went great!).
+Here’s how days three through six went after following the Oh Crap Potty Training method (spoiler alert: it went great!).

 I welcome your tips and encouragement as we move forward with all this Oh Crap potty training biz.
 Thanks in advance!